-- Participate with program director to create and maintain the program; improvement/professional development worksheet; - 2.
-Be an active member in the program improvement team;

-- 3. Work with program director to guide and document staff professional development in support of the program improvement/professional development worksheet; - 4.
-Support staff to address individual professional development goals; - 5.
-Coordinate and guide the job-embedded professional development process for staff; - Assist in the implementation of a variety of formats of professional development (e.g. study circles, coaching, online courses, lesson studies) that support the core features of highquality job-embedded professional development; - 7.
-Organize agency professional learning communities; - 8.
-Serve as the main contact between the program improvement team and the program's professional development team; - 9.
-Assist the staff in the use the PD Portal; and - 10.
+- 1. Participate with program administrator to create and maintain the program; improvement/professional development worksheet; - 2.
+Be an active member in the program improvement team; - 3.
+Provide instructional leadership to instructors; - 4.
+Work with program administrator to guide and document staff professional development in support of the program improvement/professional development worksheet; - 5.
+Support staff to address individual professional development goals; - 6.
+Coordinate and guide the job-embedded professional development process for staff; - 7.
+Assist in the implementation of a variety of formats of professional development (e.g. study circles, coaching, online courses, lesson studies) that support the core features of high-quality job-embedded professional development; - 8.
+Organize agency professional learning communities.
+IHPDS participation in the professional learning communities is not required: - 9.
+Serve as the main contact between the program improvement team and the program's professional development team; - 10.
+Assist the staff in the use the PD Portal; and - 11.
 Document the impact of professional development activities on program improvement using the Program Improvement/Professional Development Worksheet, program improvement team minutes, and data collection tools.